liamoddell/backstage-plugin-grafana/README.md

 # Grafana plugin for Backstage

 The Grafana plugin is a frontend plugin that provides comprehensive Grafana integration for Backstage.

-It includes several components that can be integrated into Backstage:
+> **Note:** This is an enhanced fork of the [original backstage-plugin-grafana](https://github.com/K-Phoen/backstage-plugin-grafana) by [K-Phoen](https://github.com/K-Phoen).
+We've built upon the excellent foundation to add advanced observability features including inline metrics visualization, enhanced alerts, and SLO tracking with time-series charts.

 ## Components

-### Core Components
+### Core Components (Original)
 * **`EntityGrafanaDashboardsCard`** - Display dashboards for a specific entity
 * **`EntityGrafanaAlertsCard`** - Display recent alerts for a specific entity
 * **`EntityOverviewDashboardViewer`** - Embed an "overview" dashboard for a specific entity
 * **`DashboardViewer`** - Embed any dashboard

-### Enhanced Components (New)
+### Enhanced Components (New in this Fork)
 * **`EntityGrafanaMetricsCard`** - Display inline RED metrics (Request rate, Error rate, Duration) with time-series visualization
 * **`EntityGrafanaEnhancedAlertsCard`** - Enhanced alerts display with severity grouping, metadata, and firing duration
 * **`EntityGrafanaSLOCard`** - Display SLOs with error budget tracking and burn rate indicators